MN294/myFirstWebProject/README.md

 # myFirstWebProject
- A landing page for a digital marketing service.
+ A landing page for a digital marketing service using html and css.